Annabennaim/VBA-SQL/README.md

-# Pricing on monetary notes using VBA and SQL
+# Pricing on monetary notes

+### Bachelor's project using VBA and SQL

 This project was divided into three main parts:

+## Data Retrieval:
-1) Data Retrieval: First, we retrieved data from the Bloomberg interface.
+First, we retrieved data from the Bloomberg interface.
 We created an Excel file named "MONETARY_INDEX_DATA", containing the values of multiple monetary indices such as EONIA and ESTER from 01/01/2016 to 12/31/2023.
 We then compiled another file, "NOTES_DATA", which includes the key characteristics of the issued notes.
 Finally, we generated a third file, "NOTE_RATE_DATA", consolidating all relevant rate information (using the files "spread" and "rerating").

+## Database construction:
-2) Database construction: Using the collected data, we built a database in SQL with four distinct tables:
+Using the collected data, we built a database in SQL with four distinct tables:

 - "MONETARY_INDEX"
 - "ISSUANCE_STATIC_DATA"